-I've published widely on perceptions and responses to racism, focusing primarily on the experiences of descendants of slaves in France and the United States.
-This work spans the fields of critical race theory, symbolic interactionism, cultural sociology, social movements and collective memory.
-My book Resurrecting Slavery (2017, Temple University Press) uses critical race theory to examine how and why French activists are bringing the slavery past back to life.
+I've published widely on perceptions and responses to racism, focusing primarily on the experiences of descendants of slaves in France and the U.S. My first book Resurrecting Slavery (2017, Temple University Press) uses critical race theory to examine how and why French activists are bringing the slavery past back to life.
 At the heart of the book is a puzzle: How does a nation that officially frames itself as blind to race make sense of its racist and racial past?
 To answer this question, I draw upon two years of qualitative fieldwork in the Paris region to assess how a variety of stakeholders -- white French politicians, black and multiracial activists and members of the French Caribbean public -- interpret transatlantic slavery and contemporary race politics in France.

 Using over 100 in-depth interviews, participant observation at cultural events and content analysis of political speeches, the book focuses on the emotional templates, conceptual frameworks, and racial logics deployed by the French to grapple with the slavery past.
-I draw particular attention to the role of ethnic and racial movements in challenging white supremacy, epistemologies of ignorance and historical revisionism.
+Introducing the concept of "racial temporality", I draw particular attention to the role of ethnic and racial movements in challenging white supremacy, epistemologies of ignorance and historical revisionism.

 2018.
 How to Be Less Stupid About Race: On Racism, White Supremacy and the Racial Divide.
 Boston: Beacon Press.